autobump/autobump/index.md

 Autobump is a bot that automatically creates pull-requests to keep dependencies of your projects up to date.
-It scans the build files, and automatically detects out-of-date dependencies using the the configured repository.
+It scans the build files, and automatically detects out-of-date dependencies using the the configured version repositories.
 It then creates a pull-request for every outdated dependency.

 ### What problem does Autobump solve? ###